In this Article

 [edit] Neighbourhoods

-- Central Liverpool - There are a number of bars and restaurants centred around Matthew Street, including the * famous Cavern Club.
+- Central Liverpool - There are a number of bars and restaurants centred around Matthew Street, including the famous Cavern Club.
 Running from the train station down to the waterfront, there is a most pedestrianised shopping area including the Met Quarter and the £1 billion dollar renovated space at Liverpool ONE.

-- Wallasey and New Brighton - across the Mersey river in Wirral, Wallasey and New Brighton run in a 3 kilometre stretch from the Seacombe Ferry terminal to the mouth of the Mersey river.
-You can walk from the ferry terminal to New Brighton along the 3 kilometre long Millennium Trail.
+- Wallasey and New Brighton - across the Mersey river in Wirral, Wallasey and New Brighton run in a 3-kilometre-stretch from the Seacombe Ferry terminal to the mouth of the Mersey river.
+You can walk from the ferry terminal to New Brighton along the 3-kilometre-long Millennium Trail.
 Key sites along the way are the Wallasey Town Hall, the New Brighton arcade and the Fort Perch Rock.
 At the Seacombe Ferry Terminal is also Spaceport, an exhibit of space and space travel, mainly aimed at children.

-- Birkenhead - the second stop of the ferry on the other side of the Mersey in Wirral, Birkenhead has a few sites of interest.
+- Birkenhead - The second stop of the ferry on the other side of the Mersey in Wirral, Birkenhead has a few sites of interest.
 The Birkenhead Priory was home to the monks that ran the Mersey Ferries during the middle ages.
 Birkenhead had the first street tramway in Europe, and today two wooden trams, imported from Hong Kong, have been brought into service as part of a heritage tramway.
 Hamilton Square is the main square of Birkenhead, built in the late Georgian and early Victorian area.
-3 of the sides of the square are Georgian terrace houses, with the four side having the town hall (which is now a museum).
+Three of the sides of the square are Georgian terrace houses, with the four side having the town hall (which is now a museum).
 It is second only to Trafalgar Square in London for having the most Grade I listed buildings in a single square.
 Finally, the ferry terminal has a U-Boat exhibit, including a U-Boat you can see.

 [edit] Sights and Activities